 to Santa from Ross"

-It’s kind of sweet that this Ross kid didn’t take the obvious tactic and ask Santa for a new lizard—because that’s definitely something Santa could’ve helped him with.
-But finding a missing lizard, who somehow escaped from his cage (or, if Ross’s letter is to be believed, his “bowl”) and is, in all likelihood, under a car tire somewhere?
-That’s a trickier request to accommodate.
+It's kind of sweet that Ross (perhaps the imgur user mnrossyross who posted this letter) didn't take the obvious tactic and ask Santa for a new lizard—because that's definitely something Santa could've helped him with.
+But finding a missing lizard, who somehow escaped from his cage?
+That's a trickier request to accommodate.
 We feel for you, Ross.
 And kudos for the evocative illustrations.

 My name is ella and I am 9.
 I have a question to ask you.
 What happens if you get sick on christmas eve?
 Would you have a back up santa if that happened.
 Happy holidays I only celebrate christmas.